 She once even bought me a 20-pound bag of ice.
 I think some would call her an enabler.

 With the prospect of summer’s soaring temperatures, this ice junkie finally cracked.
 I knew I couldn’t survive the next few months without it and so when mechanically-gifted Lisa took pity on me by offering to fix the ice machine, I took her up on it.

 She spent hours obsessing and piecing it all together.
-Hours where she could have been working on taxes, cleaning her house or ensuring her five children did not kill each other on summer break.
+Hours where she could have been working on taxes, cleaning her house or ensuring her many children did not kill each other on summer break.

 That night as I lay in bed, I heard it: the rumblings of the ice machine finally working.
 I rushed downstairs, threw myself in the freezer and praised my friendship with Lisa in song.
 My selection?

 (More) Ice, Ice, Baby.
 Of course.

 Let’s hear it for great friends!
 How have yours helped you recently?